 Do you feel whole and aligned or do you feel disorganized?

 These are some of the questions we ponder when we undergo sessions in structural integration.

-Considering just one of those 10,000 steps, we might ask: how am I landing into my legs and feet and how do I lift off?
+Considering just one of those 10,000 steps, one might ask: How am I landing into my legs and feet and how do I lift off?
 What happens elsewhere in my body as a result of this action?
 This takes us into some mindfulness work about how we move in gravity.
 I consider structural integration to be spatial medicine and moving medicine.

-Ida Rolf was clear that structural integration is about our relationship to gravity and the ability to lift up into the vertical while staying connected to the ground.
+Ida Rolf, the creator of structural integration (or Rolfing), was clear that this process is about our relationship to gravity and the ability to lift up into the vertical while staying connected to the ground.
 She impressed upon all who listened to her the ability of each human being to heal naturally once they were structurally aligned and organized.
 Nature could then step in and nourish.

-Both Structural Integration and Osteopathy concern themselves with supporting you in the field of gravity and movement.
-If we are brave enough to question the current paradigm of medicine and health care as the model exists, don’t you think we need to look more closely at movement as part of our health and well being?
-I do!
+Both structural integration and osteopathy concern themselves with supporting you in the field of gravity and movement.
+If we are brave enough to question the current paradigm of medicine and health care as the model exists, I believe we need to look more closely at movement as part of our health and well being.